 This Training Sounds Like a Good Idea.
 How Can I Help Bring Suicide Prevention Funding To My Community?

-The federal government recently signed the Suicide Training and Awareness Nationally Delivered for Universal Prevention (STANDUP) Act into law.
-This bill helps more schools fund suicide prevention training for students through SAMHSA’s Project AWARE program.
+Visit the Sandy Hook Promise Action fund to learn about the Suicide Training and Awareness Nationally Delivered for Universal Prevention (STANDUP) Act.
+This law helps more schools fund suicide prevention training for students through SAMHSA’s Project AWARE program.

 Your school can apply to receive funding for youth suicide prevention training.
 Help by reaching out and encouraging them to apply.